Introduction

 The €530 million fine in context

 The €530 million penalty imposed on TikTok ranks as the third-largest fine ever issued under GDPR.
-Only Luxembourg's €746 million fine against Amazon in 2021 and Ireland's €1.2 billion fine against Meta in 2023 exceed it.
+Only Luxembourg's €746 million fine against Amazon in 2021 and Ireland's €1.2 billion fine against Meta in 2023 exceed it, as discussed in our overview of the biggest GDPR fines of 2025.

 This substantial financial penalty reflects the seriousness with which European regulators view data transfer violations, particularly when they involve countries with extensive surveillance powers.
 The breakdown of the fine - €485 million for transfer violations and €45 million for transparency failures - indicates that regulators consider the data transfer issues significantly more serious.

 The size of the fine also demonstrates the DPC's willingness to impose substantial penalties against major tech platforms.
-The Irish regulator has faced criticism in the past for moving slowly on complaints against tech giants, but this decision, along with recent actions against Meta, signals a more assertive approach.
+The Irish regulator has faced criticism in the past for moving slowly on complaints against tech giants, but this decision, along with recent actions against Meta, signals a more assertive approach consistent with broader GDPR fines and enforcement patterns in 2025.

 What happens next for TikTok